ImMandl/FirebaseAPINewsApp/Readme.md

 ```
 - uses a <a href='https://svelte-native.technology/docs#scrollview'>scrollView</a> to display the list of articles
 - uses <a href='https://svelte-native.technology/docs#showmodal'>modal</a> to show the full article
+- uses <a href='https://market.nativescript.org/plugins/nativescript-social-share'>NativeScript Social Share Plugin</a> to share either the article image or title
 - you are not able to do anything further with the items - i.e delete, update or add - so the example just serves as a demo of how you can include firestore in a simple svelt native application